 We are working with education and healthcare professionals to ensure that our research findings are shared and applied to practice.
 Our current activities are listed below.

-Watch our series of short talks about how children learn to communicate with language.
-These are aimed at parents, caregivers, practitioners and anyone else with a general interest in how children learn to talk.
+- Watch our series of short talks about how children learn to communicate with language.

 Working with Nurseries in the North West